 Note that you can use the up- and down-arrows to start navigating in the list of completion suggestions.
 Usually, this is not necessary because with Camel Humps you can often specify the word uniquely.
 By the way, camel humps are the upper cases letters in a long function name: For instance PP3D for ParametricPlot3D or LLICP for ListLineIntegralConvolutionPlot.
 In fact, you don’t have to specify every camel hump.
 You can leave some of them out, and the IDE will still give you correct suggestions.

 Opening documentation with Ctrl+Q works not only in the auto-completion pop-up.
 You can invoke it for each symbol or even operator your cursor is currently over.
-Try to write fun::myMsg = "Hello you" and use the shortcut when you are next to the = or between ::.
+Try to write fun::myMsg = "Hello you" and use the shortcut when you’re next to the = or between ::.
 The plugin comes with the documentation of all built-in functions and operators.

-There are two more things which are extremely helpful.
+There are two more things that are extremely helpful.
 The first is called Smart Completion and works only in specific places.
-You can use it when you are inside any function call like Plot[].
+You can use it when you’re inside any function call like Plot[].
 The shortcut is Ctrl+Shift+Space and you can use it to insert the specific options of a function.
 This means, in the case of Plot[] and with the cursor inside the braces, after pressing Smart Completion all the options of Plot[] will pop up, and you can simply insert them.
 It’s even better, you can just start typing for instance Plot[x,{x,0,1},PR] and when you then press Smart Completion, it will preselect the list of options and show only the ones that match the Camel Humps.
-This Smart Completion will work similarly inside Message[], only it will search your code for messages you have defined and show them as a suggestion.
+This Smart Completion will work similarly inside Message[], only it will search your code for messages you’ve defined and show them as a suggestion.

 Moving around

 During coding, nothing is more annoying than taking the hand off the keyboard to use the mouse.
 There are some keys you should remember because they probably spare you some of those mouse events.
 First, holding Ctrl down and using left and right on the arrow keys lets you jump expression-wise.
-If you are inside a deeply nested construct, you can move with Ctrl+[ or Ctrl+] to jump to the beginning or ending of the current scoping expression.
+If you’re inside a deeply nested construct, you can move with Ctrl+[ or Ctrl+] to jump to the beginning or ending of the current scoping expression.
 You can use Alt+Up/Down to jump between expressions at file-scope, which are usually the single function definitions you made.
 Holding Ctrl down while using the arrow keys for up and down lets you scroll the document without moving the cursor position.
 If you want to navigate to a different file tab, you can use Alt and Left/Right.

 Finally, with Ctrl+E you get the recent files dialog which lets you move through your current files easily.
 Ctrl+Shift+E gives you the dialog where the files are sorted by edit time.
 To switch to the project pane you can simply use Alt+1 and note that all the other panels can be accessed in the same way using the appropriate number.
 If you want to move back to the editor, just press Esc.
 The Structure View can be accessed by using Alt+7.
 Very important is, when you are in the Project View, the Structure View or in one of the Recent Files views, you cannot only move around with the arrow keys, you can just start typing to search for a name.